fmtlib/fmt/README.rst

     report_error("file not found: {}", path);

-Note that you only need to define one function that takes ``const fmt::ArgList &`` argument and ``FMT_VARIADIC`` automatically defines necessary wrappers that accept variable number of arguments.
-These wrappers are simple inline functions that are very fast and don't result in code bloat.
+Note that you only need to define one function that takes ``fmt::ArgList`` argument. ``FMT_VARIADIC`` automatically defines necessary wrappers that accept variable number of arguments.

 Projects using this library
 ---------------------------